Right Arrow

 Strains, hernias, long-term disability

-AI spots unsafe movements, informs ergonomic interventions
+Video AI review helps identify unsafe movements and informs ergonomic interventions

 Exposure to Harmful Substances